-The Supreme Administration of Economic Defense granted the relevant permit for the establishment and operation of IETA.
+The Supreme Administration of Economic Defense granted the relevant permit for the establishment and operation of the National Mint (IETA).
 Right after the purchase, the engineers of the Bank’s Technical Department K. Papadakis and A. Delendas, traveled to Berlin, to Geneva and to Belgrade in order to study the printing works in these cities.
-The printing work in Belgrade was using machinery that was purchased from “Koening + Bauer” of Vienna, similar to the ones that had been ordered for Greece.
+The printing work in Belgrade was using machinery that was purchased from “Koenig + Bauer” of Vienna, similar to the ones that had been ordered for Greece.

 The designs and the construction of the building

 The designs that the architects of the Technical Department K. Papadakis and A. Delendas produced, were then processed by professor Brown, Director of the respective Foundation of the Austrian National Bank.

 The construction of the print works, a pi-shaped three-story building with basement, started.
 The main wing, with a length of 72 meters and width of16 meters, would house the main areas of the print works; hence it’s height was double.
 The south side wing housed the areas where the state lottery would be printed and directly opposite to it, it would be the area where the coins would be produced.
 The rest of the spaces would be used for paper storage and other necessary workshops (machine-shop, electrics workshop, dyeing-mill etc).

 At the north side of the building, on the first floor, a large room with a dome was intended to house the machines for copper and multi-color printing.

 On the second floor, there would be the administrative services, the personnel office, the drawing room, the engravers’ room, the accounting department and the quality control laboratory (Chemical laboratory).